 Let’s imagine you come to me for counseling.
-I could be the most effective therapist in the universe, but if you’re eating a nutrient-deficient diet full of processed foods, I won’t be able to help you very much.
+I could be the most effective therapist in the universe, but if you’re eating a nutrient-deficient diet of processed foods, there is only so much I can help you with.
 Period.

-I could certainly improve your mental wellness by teaching you to think more rationally, to cope more effectively with change, to manage your emotions more effectively, and/or to process your insecurities.
+Don’t get me wrong, therapy can be incredibly beneficial and even life-saving.
+A therapist could certainly improve your mental wellness by helping you think more rationally, cope more effectively with change, manage emotions more effectively, and/or process your insecurities.
 But, if you aren’t eating whole, unprocessed foods, no amount of talk therapy can help you achieve optimal wellness, because much of your mental health difficulties are rooted in your body, not your mind.

 What I Wish I Learned in Graduate School